 - G.L.c.71, Sec.
 27H (student handbooks required to state disciplinary measures applicable to “violations of other students’ civil rights”)

 - G.L.c.76, Sec.
-5 (prohibition of discrimination “on account of race, color, sex, gender identity, religion, national original or sexual orientation”, in access to “advantages, privileges and course of study of ([local] public schools”).
+5 (prohibition of discrimination “on account of race, traits historically associated with race, color, sex, gender identity, religion, national original or sexual orientation”, in access to “advantages, privileges and course of study of ([local] public schools”).

 - G.L.c.151C (Fair Education Practices Act, includes prohibition of sexual harassment)

 - G.L.c.214, Sec.
 1B (right of privacy)

 - G.L.c.214, Sec.
 1C (right of freedom from sexual harassment)

 - G.L.c.12, Sec.
 11H and 11I (prohibition of threats, intimidation, or coercion interfering with someone’s legal rights)

 - G.L.c.265, Sec.
 37 (criminal penalties for the use of force or threats to interfere with someone’s legal rights)